Skip to main content

 Garden of Eternal Light, Bunurong Memorial Park

-Mausoleums provide elegant, above-ground interment in indoor or outdoor settings.
-Crypts can be designed for individuals or couples and are finished in marble or granite.
+• Above-Ground Burial: Mausoleums provide elegant, above-ground interment in indoor or outdoor settings.
+Crypts are often finished in marble or granite and can be designed for individuals or couples.

 Two people seated and reflecting inside a peaceful mausoleum in Melbourne